egomezr/dynamicloud_java_api/README.md

 # Getting started

-This API contents components to execute operations over [Dynamicloud](http://www.dynamicloud.org/ "Dynamicloud") servers.
+This API has components to execute operations on [Dynamicloud](http://www.dynamicloud.org/ "Dynamicloud") servers.
 The main components are the followings:

 - DynamicProvider
 - RecordCredential